EECi/home/projects.md

 ---
 layout: page
 title: Projects
-description: An overview of Markdown, how it works, and what you can do with it.
+description: An overview of EECi projects
 last_modified_at: 2021-03-03
+nav_order: 2
+has_children: true
+has_toc: true
 ---